ggn1/Dissertation-TCD/Microworld/Docs/app/World Rules.md

 		* W.r.t biodiversity percent, the mean of the normal distribution is highest when biodiversity score = 1.0.
 Thus, $availability_{bd} = Max(0, availability_{max} -  (availability_{max} \times (1 - BD\%)))$
 		* Concerning deadwood percent $DW\% =$ no. of spots on land with deadwood / total no. of spots on land, $availability_{dw} = Max(0, availability_{max} -  (availability_{max} \times (1 - DW\%)))$.
 		* Final availability shall be $availablity = \frac{availability_{BD} + availability_{DW}}{2}$.
-	2. **Recreational Activities**
+	2. **Recreation**
 		* Recreational activities, here shall refer to all activities like forest walking trails, picnicking, biking, horse riding, etc, together.
 		* If dependence on this stream is set to a value greater than 0, a minimum amount of fixed capital must be paid to establish this service.
 		* Then, based on the amount of dependence, there shall be annual maintenance costs (greater dependence = greater maintenance cost).
 		* The entrance fee per person shall be fixed.
 		* A normal curve shall determine no. of people that visit each year.
-The mean of this distribution shall be directly dependent on biodiversity score.
+The mean of this distribution shall be directly dependent on the biodiversity score.
 		* Income = no. of people that visit $\times$ fee per person.
-3. **Ecosystem Services**
-	* Income comes from aids/grants allotted to encourage maintenance of forests for the natural services (water/air purification, flood control, etc.) that they provide or for cater towards conservation objectives.
-	* This shall be a fixed amount that may be received when a forest's category drops below "forest" classification.
-If the classification does not change to forest or ecosystem, or drops, in some fixed no. of years after a grant has been received, then this aid is stopped.
-	* This aid is temporary and is intended as support rather than income.
 *Outflux*
 * Executing management actions (plant/fell) costs a certain amount ($F_{plant}, F_{fell}$).
 * The "recreational activities" income stream has associated initial fixed and annual maintenance costs.